 My approach is informed by formal training in coaching psychology, behavior change, and lifestyle medicine, along with ongoing study in motivational interviewing, stress physiology, and self-regulation.

-Equally important is lived experience: years of working in environments where responsibility is high, ambiguity is common, and decisions carry weight.
+Equally important is lived experience in environments where responsibility is high, ambiguity is common, and decisions carry weight.
 This combination allows me to bring structure without rigidity and depth without pressure, adapting the work to what is most useful in the moment.

 Who I Tend to Work With